hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_chipseq_quality_assessment.md

 ### Visualizing read coverage quality metrics

-Now that we have the read coverage scores calculated for all samples, we can now analyze the coverage between samples using a variety of the *deepTools* tools:
+Now that we have the read coverage scores calculated for all samples, we can now analyze the coverage between samples using a variety of the `deepTools` tools:

 #### 1. Sample correlation - `plotCorrelation` tool

 The `plotCorrelation` tool allows us to visualize the similarity between samples based on their read coverage of regions of the genome.
-For example, we can compare two samples to determine whether they have similar coverage profiles with either a heatmap or a scatterplot:

 ![correlate](../img/QC_bamCorrelate_deeptools.png)

+We can visualize correlations using a scatterplot:

 ```
 $ plotCorrelation --corData deeptools_multiBAM.out.npz \